-Progress is being made in the fight against COVID-19, according to Moore County Health Director Robert Whittmann in a far-reaching, detailed presentation made to the Moore County Board of Commissioners in a public meeting Tuesday.
+Progress is being made in the fight against COVID-19, according to Moore County Health Director Robert Wittmann in a far-reaching, detailed presentation made to the Moore County Board of Commissioners in a public meeting Tuesday.
 The meeting was conducted online keeping with social distancing measures.

 “We are doing rather well when you look at the comparisons,” between Moore County and other counties.
-Whittmann cited data on the county’s COVID-19 dashboard showing the number of cases, deaths and cases per 10,000 for each county across North Carolina.
+Wittmann cited data on the county’s COVID-19 dashboard showing the number of cases, deaths and cases per 10,000 for each county across North Carolina.
 Of the surrounding counties, only Cumberland County has reported fewer cases per capita than Moore County.

 The comments come as a response to a detailed letter sent by the Moore County Commissioners to the Chairman of the Board of Health, Dr. Bill Mang.
 In the letter, commissioners asked for responses to 14 questions requesting information, explanations and updates on what is being done to slow the spread of the coronavirus.

 Reported cases of COVID-19 continue to rise in Moore County.
 Data provided by the Moore County COVID-19 Dashboard.

 Despite cases in Moore County continuing to rise, Wittmann pointed to the relatively low number of people that have died in the county as a result of COVID-19.
 “Our efforts have been, and continue to be, to keep the number of COVID-19 deaths of Moore County residents as low as possible,” said Wittmann.
 Of the 11 deaths attributed to COVID-19, “only one death has been attributed to an individual who was under age 65 (this individual was 62).
 All other deaths were of individuals age 73 and above.”